-Name: G-number: 3 . uring Orientation, please take the time to review the Mason advising information ease complete this planning form to facilitate the exchange of information with STEP 1: Please tell us what major you are enrolle ed in or, if undecided, what major(s) you may be thinking about.
+vame: G-number: dvising experience during Orientation, please take the time to review the Mason advising information online.
+Additionally, please complete this planning form to facilitate the exchange of information with STEP 1: Please tell us what major you are enrolled in or, if undecided, what major(s) you may be thinking about.